 We watch as people drop out of the plane one by one.
 Friends behind them shouting words of what we can only assume is encouragement.
 It’s too windy to hear anyone else other than our beautiful strangers.

-On the edge of the plane, Laura sneaks a peak at the view below just to see if that adds to the fear factor… (It kind of does, actually).
+On the edge of the plane, Laura sneaks a peek at the view below just to see if that adds to the fear factor… (It kind of does, actually).
 Then it’s head back, hands on the shoulder straps, and…

 Robin watches her drop into oblivion.
 He’s next.

-Ugly backpackers attached to Beautiful strangers
+Ugly backpackers attached to beautiful strangers

 It starts as nonsense!
 The first couple seconds of freefall is pure nonsense.
 We’re rolling around in the sky until all of a sudden we are on our front.
 Because we have been so lucky enough to skydive before, this allows us to gather our senses together more quickly than last time and feel the rush: the wind pushing against us, giving us the sexiest of faces.
 (Now we know what Skydive Wanaka calls their jump masters “beautiful strangers”, because of course they look beautiful with their helmet and visa keeping their faces together, while Frenchy Robin goes back to his roots looking like the freakin’ Hunchback of Notre Dame!
 We bet the beautiful strangers call us the “ugly customers”!